-The Montessori Children’s School, Inc. was founded as Jacksonville Montessori School by three dedicated Montessori families.
+The Montessori Children’s School, Inc. was founded in 1993 as Jacksonville Montessori School by three dedicated Montessori families.
 In 1997, the school opened a building designed to meet the needs of Montessori students.
 The school has grown to include classes for Toddler, Primary and Elementary.

 School Community: The relationship between staff and parents is essential to the success and strength of the school.
 The parents are active in supporting the school through volunteer efforts.

 Enrollment: 155 Children

 Composition: Day student population from throughout the area representing the races, cultures, religions, and languages of a multi-national population.